mongodb-labs/labs-modules/src/external/examples/change-streams/README.md

 mongo --authenticationDatabase admin -u admin -p pass < generate-credit-card-application-data.js
 ```

+The data randomly generates a credit card application and includes gender, education, family and other pieces of metadata usually associated with an application.

 ### Result
 The result of the API call is stored in fullDocument.
 See below as a reference.